rashansmith/girlswhocode/README.md

-This page summarizes my experience as a Girls Who Code TA for the Summer 2015 program.
+This repository contains all of the content that I taught as a TA at Girls Who Code summer 2015.
+As a way to become more engaged, I completed all of the assignments alongside the students.